jenkins-x/jx-docs/content/en/docs/using-jx/pipelines/envvars.md

 #### Triggering a major or minor version bump

 When the version is bumped automatically, only the patch version is changed.
-To change the major or minor version, manually add a tag (e.g. 1.4.0) to your repo and Jenkins X will continue to increment from there (making the next application version 1.4.1 in the previous example)
+To change the major or minor version, manually add a tag (e.g. 1.4.0) to your repo and Jenkins X will continue to increment from there (making the next application version 1.4.1 in the previous example).

 #### Overriding ${VERSION}